clojure-emacs/inf-clojure/README.md

 ### REPL Features

-The supported REPL-features are in an alist called `inc-clojure-repl-features` and it has the following shape:
+The supported REPL-features are in an alist called `inf-clojure-repl-features` and it has the following shape:

 ```emacs-lisp
 '((cljs . ((doc . "(cljs.repl/doc %s)")